-All court and tribunal users are reminded you should read the latest information about prevention, treatment, travel and staying at home.
+All court and tribunal users are reminded you should read the latest NHS information about Coronavirus (COVID19).

 Priority courts will remain open for face to face hearings, making sure that judges, legal professionals, staff and all those attending hearings can maintain effective social distancing.

 Media and members of the public will be also able to attend priority court hearings in person if safe to do so, unless self-isolating based on government and NHS advice, or have heard from us.